ssaryonjr/iMovie-Reviews/README.md

 # iMovie Reviews - The latest Movie Ratings!
 iMovie Reviews is a platform for finding the latest critic rating on the newest movies on the scene!
-On the backbone it levarages the OMDb API which updates the API with the latest data on recent movies to hit theaters.
-Look up your favorite movie or show and see what people are saying about it!
+On the backbone it levarages the OMDb API which updates the API with the latest data on recent movies to hit theaters. <a href="https://imoviereviews.netlify.app/">Click here</a> Look up your favorite movie or show and see what people are saying about it!

 <p align="center">
 <img src="https://github.com/ssaryonjr/iMovie-Reviews/blob/main/imovie.gif?raw=true" height="500px" />